tmoi29/Metonymy/README.md

 ## Instructions

 Deque.java contains the Deque interface that DLLDeque.java implements.
-Driver.java contains test cases for the methods in the DLLDeque class.
+Driver files should test the methods in class DLLDeque.

 ## Data Type Choice